 - Connect a USB Printer cable from the back of your printer to a computer or laptop.
 You must use a Type A/B printer cable and plug it into the correct USB port on the printer (square) not the standard USB input port on the front.
 When in recovery mode, a USB connection is required to transfer the firmware to the printer, even if you already have it connected wirelessly.

 - Remove all of the ink cartridges from the printer.
 This will ensure that all cartridge-related errors will be reset after applying the alternate firmware.

 - Power off the printer.
 As soon as the printer is completely shut down, perform the following key combination until the firmware update screen appears in white text [if the printer instead boots to its regular screen or IPL mode with red text, you may have to look-up or experimennt to find the proper recovery mode combination for your printer model]:

 - For many series from XP-300 to XP-630: Press and hold the STOP button, LEFT ARROW button, HOME button and POWER button simultaneously

 - For the XP-440 to XP-446 and XP-640 to XP-646: Press and hold the STOP button, LEFT ARROW button, DOWN ARROW button and POWER button simultaneously (thanks to Ken for the combo)

 - For other models or if you can't get the above to work: Try all of the above and if you still fail to reach recovery mode, you can check this link for additional combo keys.

 - Download the older firmware onto the connected laptop or computer.
 For your convenience, a table containing older firmware for the most common printer models (XP-200 through XP-960) is available below.
-If you have a different model, it may take some research to find the desired firmware, since most printer manufacturers remove obsolete firmware from their site immediately and provide no downgrade instructions.
+If you have a different model, it may take some research to find the desired firmware since most printer manufacturers remove obsolete firmware from their site immediately and provide no downgrade instructions.
 Epson's printers use a self-installing firmware updater that can be run directly from Windows or MacOS.
-In the case of the XP-630, the earliest firmware update that is the most compatible with third party cartridges is NQ10F8 from 2015.
-A direct link to some older XP-630 firmware versions is below; for other models you will want to research compatible firmware.
+In the case of the XP-630, the earliest firmware update that is the most compatible with third party cartridges is NQ10F8.